-The question still remains: Why did Hemp get dragged down with marijuana
+The question still remains to this day: Why did hemp get dragged down with marijuana?

 So, why such an extreme effort to criminalize the cannabis plant?
-Not only did W.R Hearst own the largest newspaper company at the time, but he also owned many acres of forests to create his papers.
+Not only did W.R Hearst own the largest newspaper company at the time, but he also owned many acres of forest that was used to create his papers.
 He wasn’t the only one trying to protect his interests.
-In the 1920s, DuPont invested heavily in synthetic fibers and also saw Hemp as a threat.
-Not to mention, DuPont produced chemicals to process timber into paper.
+In the 1920s, DuPont invested heavily in synthetic fibers and also saw hemp as a threat.
+Not to mention, DuPont produced chemicals for processing timber into paper.

 Things got even worse in the early 1930s after Harry J. Anslinger was appointed the first commissioner of the Federal Bureau of Narcotics, which is known today as the DEA.
 Anslinger targeted minorities and supported Hearst’s outrageous stories about cannabis.
-After nearly a decade of negative stories about cannabis and minorities, Anslinger proposed the Marijuana Tax Act to congress and was passed on August 2, 1937.
-This eventually banned its production, sale, & use.
-Industrial Hemp was dragged down with it.
-Even though Hemp is not marijuana and there is a clear distinction between the two.
-The government says Hemp is kept illegal because it’s too similar to marijuana.
-These claims are hard to believe and that is why they must be questioned.
+After nearly a decade of negative stories about cannabis and minorities, Anslinger proposed the Marijuana Tax Act to Congress, which was passed on August 2, 1937.
+The Act did not itself criminalize the possession or usage of hemp, marijuana, or cannabis.
+But included penalty and enforcement provisions to which marijuana, cannabis, or hemp handlers were subject (1).

-To this day, we have millions of people fighting for cannabis legalization.
-It has been a tough battle ever since 1937.
-It is believed by many that big oil, pharmaceutical, cotton, & paper corporations still lobby to keep the plant illegal.
-No matter what you believe, Hemp was made illegal due to business interests, or just some unfortunate circumstances.
+To this day, we have millions of people fighting for cannabis legalization and decriminalization.
+It has been a tough battle ever since 1937, and it’s believed by many that big oil, pharmaceutical, cotton, & paper corporations still lobby to keep cannabis stigmatized.